Constrained Polynomial Zonotopes: Set Operations

-The extension to cubic or higher-order maps of sets, as well as the extension to mixed quadratic maps involving two different CPZs is straightforward and therefore omitted due to space limitations.
+which is $\mathcal{O}(n^3( w + \log(n)))$ using \eqref{eq:complexity}. $\square$ \end{proof} The extension to cubic or higher-order maps of sets as well as the extension to mixed quadratic maps involving two different CPZs are straightforward and therefore omitted.
+We continue with the intersection: